openharmony/docs/en/application-dev/reference/apis-test-kit/js-apis-inner-application-abilityDelegator.md

 addAbilityMonitor(monitor: AbilityMonitor): Promise\<void>

 Adds an **AbilityMonitor** instance.
 This API uses a promise to return the result.
+Multi-thread concurrent calls are not supported.

 **System capability**: SystemCapability.Ability.AbilityRuntime.Core